HITKehaoChen/data-structure-experiments/README.md

-# Data-Structure-Experiments
+# Introduction

 This repository contains the content of every experiments on data structure course in Harbin Institute of Technology.

 As a learner, it is common for you to find some mistakes or pitfalls.
 If so, just point it out, with my deep appreciation.

 <br>
-## Index of Experiments
+# Index of Experiments

 [Experiment-1st](#Experiment-1st)
 > [1.Infix-Notation-and-Prefix-Notation](#expression)